|Nutrition Facts (per serving)|

-- Ginger works as well as galangal.
+- Fresh ginger works well in place of galangal.

 - If you don't have shrimp paste, use an additional tablespoon of fish sauce.

-- Always taste test for salt and sourness/sweetness after curry is done cooking adding more fish sauce or salt if not salty enough, and more sugar if too sour.
+- Always taste test for salt and sourness/sweetness after a curry is done cooking, adding more fish sauce or salt if not salty enough and more sugar if too sour.
 If too salty, add a little more lime juice.
-Add more coconut milk for a creamier, richer sauce.

-- Before serving, top with fresh coriander or basil.
+- Add more coconut milk for a creamier, richer sauce.
+Before serving, top with fresh coriander or basil.
+Makes four servings.